AM311/Cybersecurity_Report/home.md

 		![All credentials stolen from the memory](https://github.com/AM311/Cybersecurity_Report/blob/main/img/creds.png?raw=true)

+ 11. **BINGO!**
+	 F

 ## Credits

-This activity has been developed autonomously, with the consultation of the following sources:
+This activity has been developed autonomously.
+The following sources have been consulted:

  - https://www.forensicxs.com/active-directory-hacking-lab/
  - https://devconnected.com/how-to-search-ldap-using-ldapsearch-examples/